status-im/status-keycard/CLIENT_NOTES.md

 the secret generated during pairing and the index which the card assigned to this client.
 Said index must be provided when opening a Secure Channel so that the card knows with which client it is speaking.
 Since the pairing secret is sensitive data, it should be stored as securely as possible, eventually with password protection.
 Losing this secret allows an attacker to pose either as the client to the card or as the card to the client.
+It does not allow however decrypting older communication and perform passive attacks.

 Note that the card can only pair with a limited number of clients (currently 5).
 Unpairing allows to replace old clients with new ones.